 The museum has a museum shop in addition to Café Heiberg where you can buy coffee and where there is simple food serving.
 The indoor exhibitions are open almost all year round.
 The outdoor museum is open in the summer, see the museum’s website for more information about the museum and the opening times.

-Kaupanger Stave Church has been in continous use since it was built around year 1140.
-It is one of the largest Stave Churches in Norway, and is built with wood from the forest around Kaupanger.
+Kaupanger Stave Church has been in continous use since it was built around year 1140 AD.
+It is one of the largest stave churches in Norway, and is built with wood from the forest around Kaupanger.

 The church is situated on the hillside above the Kaupanger Bay by the Sognefjord, which originally is an old Viking trading town.
 The name Kaupanger origins from the two norse words “Kaup” (to buy) and “angr” (bay).
-Kaupanger Stave Church is open for visit during summer.
-Kaupanger Stave Church is not part of The Heiberg Collection.
+Kaupanger Stave Church is open for visit during summer and is not part of The Heiberg Collection.

 The Sognefjord, the king of the fjords, is the longest fjord adventure in Norway.
 The Sognefjord is 204 kilometers long and 1308 meters deep at its deepest.
 Join a guided glacier walk on the Nigardsbreen glacier, see the beautiful stave churches.
 Join a fjord safari or a fjord cruise on the Aurlandsfjord and Nærøyfjord.
 Experience the view from Stegastein viewpoint above the Aurlandsfjord.
 Take a short hike to Mt Molden in Luster and you will see the fantastic view down to the Lustrafjord.
 Balestrand is one of the first places the foreign tourists visited when they discovered Norway in the mid-19th century.
 The Fjærlandsfjord, Aurlandsfjord and Nærøyfjord, the Årdalsfjord and the Lustrafjord are all branches of the Sognefjord.
 These side fjords are perhaps even more famous than the Sognefjord itself, which is located in the middle of western Norway.
 The Sognefjord is so long that it almost divides Norway in two.